Is Dermabrasion the Answer for Your Acne Scars?

 Dermabrasion the Old-Fashioned Way

 The first dermatologist to use controlled, intentional dermabrasion of the skin was a German doctor named Kromayer, who reported his results in a medical journal in 1905.
 Dr. Kromayer used a system of rotating brushes and rasps to grind away the top-most layers of the skin over acne scars, brown spots, and thickened skin.
-Because he published his findings in German, doctors in the English-speaking world did not begin to use dermabrasion until the 1950’s, when it became very popular for treating acne scars.
+Because he published his findings in German, doctors in the English-speaking world did not begin to use dermabrasion until the 1950’s, when it became very popular for treating acne scars1.

 Understanding the way dermabrasion works requires a knowledge of the differences between the epidermis and the dermis of the skin.
 The epidermis is the outermost layer of the skin.
 It has no blood vessels.
 It depends on the dermis beneath for nutrients, oxygen, and waste disposal, all of which are accomplished through the dermoepidermal junction.

-The dermis is also responsible for the growth of the epidermis.
+The dermis is also responsible for the growth of the epidermis2.
 It reaches into the dermis with “epidermal appendages” filled with cells that can grow into new dermis if the skin is injured.
 Some of these epidermal appendages do double duty as skin pores, sweat glands, and hair follicles, providing a path for waste products to exit the skin.
 Other epidermal appendages lurk deep in the fat beneath skin, only activated when there is a major trauma to the skin above them.

 Peeling off the epidermis activates epidermal appendages deep in the skin.
 They provide extra skin growth that replace skin marked by scars or excessive pigmentation that may be years or even decades old.
 Just 24 hours after the skin above these low-lying epidermal appendages is stripped away, they start producing new skin with the same organization and smoothness as youthful skin, without scars or spots.